 Greener Roots Farm in Nashville, Tennessee, is a shining example of the successful use of LEDs in vertical farming.
 There, they’ve harnessed LED technology to grow a variety of greens, from arugula to kale, using 85% less water and 90% less land than traditional farming methods.

 Their farming model is based on advanced vertical farming technology and has made fresh, local produce a reality in the heart of a bustling city.
 And so can you.
-Did you know that Vertical Technologies specialize in helping aspiring vertical farmers get up and running and get a foothold in the industry?
+Did you know that Vertical Technologies specializes in helping aspiring vertical farmers get up and running and get a foothold in the industry?
 Contact us to find out more.

 The IoT-influence on vertical farming technology